June 28 – July 1 – Extended Canada Day holiday

 September 8 – TST Graduate Centre for Theological Studies (GCTS) September Language Exams

-TENTATIVE, format may be adapted depending upon current state of COVID-19 restrictions: September 9 – Regis College Orientation Day (MANDATORY to all new January, Summer, and September term students)
+September 9 & 10 – Regis College Orientation Day (required for all new January, Summer, and September term students) – click here for schedule

 TENTATIVE: September 16 – MTS Synthesis Paper Orientation for MTS students, 3 PM